PaulRouss3l/vue_js_introduction/README.md

 </details>

-With this code, when you click a course, this course is displayed behind, well that's not the description, let's tweak our function a bit :
+What does this code ?
+When you click a course, The course name is displayed behind the list.
+Well we want the description, not the name !
+Let's tweak our function a bit :

 ```html